 It might have gone something like this:

 In deepest depths, in bluest sea, nothing shall escape my ire

 Let those who doubt my divine right, beware my power, beware god-fire!

 No matter the words, the effect was the same.
 God-fire most often manifested as a halo of blue flames circling the God-Emperor’s head and with it, God-Emperors, and before them Priest-Kings, could make something from nothing, in complete disdain of Einstein’s laws.
 Limited only by imagination, they could form cloaks of god-fire, giant birds of prey with wings aflame, or fists of fire to pummel their enemies.
 Unfettered god-fire was strong enough to level mountaintops or raise a tidal wave.

 God-fire wasn’t limited to creating physical constructs, it also granted God-Emperors awesome mental abilities.
 With god-fire, they could invade someone’s mind and lay bare their most secret thoughts.
 Until the curse struck, these abilities were rarely in evidence, but once shadow corrupted them, they wielded power without reservation, without conscience to guide them.
 No one could keep anything from the throne except the Lord Wardens, once Harrimin, Hali’s great-great-grandfather, learned how hide his thoughts.
-House Halvyl kept this trick a closely guarded secret for generations, not sharing it until Hali’s time, when Hali taught Avery the trick just before going into exile.
-The Seeress was certainly with Hali that day.
+House Halvyl kept this trick a closely guarded secret for generations, not sharing it with anyone outside the fam until Hali taught Avery the trick just before he went into exile.
+The Seeress was certainly guiding Hali that day.
 Had he not shown Avery how to resist the God-Emperor, the resistance would surely have been exposed and the Pearl Throne might not have fallen.